BradUK24/b-staffduty/README.md

-# Simple staff duty script with clothing options and a discord logging system
+# Simple QBCore staff duty script with clothing options and a discord logging system

 # Go to Documentation for how to install